sscheib/sscheib.github.io/_posts/2023-06-21-ansible_automation_platform_promptable_promptable_job_templates.md

 - Gather information about the Job Template, from which we will extract the Inventory
 - We will use the Inventory to determine the actual hosts, that will be targeted
 - The most challenging part was to build a dictionary of Instance Groups, of which each one would contain a list of hosts to target.
 The information was present in the `variables` of the host.
-You can take look at what I mean [here](https://github.com/sscheib/ansible-demo-promptable_job_concept/blob/main/launch_jobs.yml#L52)
+You can take look at what I mean in [my code](https://github.com/sscheib/ansible-demo-promptable_job_concept/blob/main/launch_jobs.yml#L52)
 - Finally, iterate over that dictionary and launch as many Jobs as required :slightly_smiling_face:

 For a better visualization, that dictionary would look something like this: